Last Updated: September 19, 2022

 0 | Did not attempt the test |

-- On average most test takers score better in Listening and worst in writing.
+- On average, most test takers score better in the Listening section and score less in the Writing section.

-- 55% of the test takers score more than 6.0 (academic test taken for higher education courses with a duration of more than 3 months).
+- 55% of the test takers score more than 6.0 (academic test taken for higher education courses with a duration of more than three months).

 Canceling IELTS Registration